sdnrkyncu/Titanic/README.md

 Some important features of the project:
-1. The steps in the project follows the steps in book, however does not cover all since different datasets requires different editing.
+1. The steps in the project follow the steps in the book, however do not cover all since different datasets require different editing.
 2. In some points, I wanted to use different methods giving same result for solving one task.
 For example, in data cleaning step I wanted to show how to clean it with and without using pipelines.